fcorbelli/zpaqfranz/README.md

 Solaris 11.4 gcc 7.3.0
 g++ -O3 -march=native -DSOLARIS zpaqfranz.cpp -o zpaqfranz  -pthread -static-libgcc

+MacOS 11.0 gcc (clang) 12.0.5
+Please note:
+The -std=c++11 is required, unless you have to change half a dozen lines.
+No -static here "Apple does not support statically linked binaries on Mac OS X.
+(...)
+Rather, we strive to ensure binary compatibility in each dynamically linked system library and framework (AHAHAHAHAHAH, note by me)
+Warning: Shipping a statically linked binary entails a significant compatibility risk.
+We strongly recommend that you not do this...
+Short version: Apple does not like -static, so compile with g++ -Dunix  -O3 -march=native zpaqfranz.cpp -o zpaqfranz -pthread  -std=c++11

 Beware of #definitions
 g++ -dM -E - < /dev/null